StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ### Version 3.0.0 (in preparation, Oct 2020)

 StatisticalRethinking.jl v3 is independent of the underlying mcmc package.

-All scripts holding the clips have been moved to above mcmc specific project repositories.
+All scripts previously in StatisticalRethinking.jl v2 holding the snippets have been replaced by Pluto notebooks in the above mentioned mcmc specific `project` repositories.

 It is the intention to develop tests for StatisticalRethinking.jl that work across the different mcmc implementations.
-This will be limited to the `test/PProject.toml`.
+This will limit dependencies to the `test/Project.toml`.

 Any feedback is appreciated.
 Please open an issue.